 - · incur or guarantee additional debt;

-- · make certain investments, originations or acquisitions;
+- make certain investments, originations or acquisitions;

 - · make distributions on or repurchase or redeem capital stock;

-- · engage in mergers or consolidations;
+- engage in mergers or consolidations;

-- reduce liquidity below certain levels;
+- · reduce liquidity below certain levels;

 - grant liens;

+- · have a tangible net worth below a defined threshold;

-- incur operating losses for more than a specified period; and
+- · incur operating losses for more than a specified period; and

 - · enter into transactions with affiliates.

-Our nonrecourse debt limits our ability to take action with regard to the assets pledged as security for the debt.
+Our non-recourse debt limits our ability to take action with regard to the assets pledged as security for the debt.
 These restrictions, as well as any other covenants contained in any future financings, may interfere with our ability to obtain financing, or to engage in other business activities, which may significantly limit or harm our business, financial condition, liquidity and results of operations.
 Our financing agreements may contain cross-default provisions, so that if a default occurs under any one agreement, the lenders under our other agreements could also declare a default.
-Although as of December 31, 2016, there were no defaults in our existing credit facility and nonrecourse debt, a default and resulting repayment acceleration could significantly reduce our liquidity, which could require us to sell our assets to repay amounts due and outstanding.
+A default and resulting repayment acceleration could significantly reduce our liquidity, which could require us to sell our assets to repay amounts due and outstanding.
 This could also significantly harm our business, financial condition, results of operations, and our ability to make distributions, which could cause the value of our common stock to decline and adversely affect our ability to qualify, or remain qualified, as a REIT.
 A default will also significantly limit our financing alternatives such that we will be unable to pursue our leverage strategy, which could curtail the returns on our assets.